Article | Last updated: 24/06/2021

 Arrival in Norway

-All travellers arriving in Norway must take a test at the border, and must present a negative test taken up to 24 hours before arrival in Norway.
+All travellers arriving in Norway must take a test at the border.

 All travellers arriving in Norway must register before they cross the border.